-With respect to the proposed 2023 program of transportation planning activities, the following comments summarize the funding shares and allocation of costs, and note benefits to be received for each of the Work Elements.
+With respect to the proposed 2024 program of transportation planning activities, the following comments summarize the funding shares and allocation of costs, and note benefits to be received for each of the Work Elements.

 Work Elements 2100, 2150, 2200, 2250, and 2300 cover long-range multi-modal system-wide transportation planning activities, including maintaining the Regional Transportation Plan and sub-elements such as the Bicycle Transportation Plan with data collection, monitoring, and analysis, growth and associated travel forecasting, and functions required to manage the work program, provide staffing support, and engage and service the public.
 These activities are funded 80% with FHWA and FTA Section 5303 Planning funds with WisDOT and local matching funds.
+A portion of 2250 is 100% federally under the Complete Streets planning waiver.